Overview of Substance Abuse Treatment Programs

 Sober living - Usually follows intensive care such as residential treatment where one lives with other people in recovery.
 Facilities provide a supportive drug-free environment to assist with relapse prevention.

-There are many options when it comes to getting help for substance abuse.
+There are many options when it comes to getting help for SUD.
 A primary care provider or treatment professional can help a patient choose the best course of treatment to address their unique situation and needs.
 Treatment consists of a variety of therapeutic methods including medical intervention, behavioral therapy, relapse prevention, and long-term recovery.